 5. Pullover calmly to avoid road rage

 Sometimes it makes perfect sense to stop when you feel the onset of road rage coming on.
 Pulling over gives you time to reflect on what just happened.
-When you pull up to the side of the road, you’re giving yourself plenty of time to take a deep breath, look around, and think of something more pleasant.
+When you pull up to the side of the highway or road, you’re giving yourself plenty of time to take a deep breath, look around, and think of something more pleasant.

 The key here is to flood your brain with more happy thoughts.
 These positive thoughts will override any negative emotions you may have about the incident.
 What you don’t want to do is catastrophize what just happened.
 So avoid ruminating on your frustrations.
 You shouldn’t start driving again until your mind is calm so you can be a safe driver for yourself and those sharing the road with you.